In brief his eight methods are

 the control of human communication within and environment if the control is extremely

-intense, it becomes an attempt to manage all a person sees, hears, reads, writes creating
+intense, it becomes an attempt to manage all a person

-an environment of isolation from other people especially the outside world which seen as
+other people especially the outside world which seen as

 against them